 Such occurrences could result in death or injury to persons, loss of property or environmental damage, delays in the delivery of cargo, loss of revenues from or termination of charter contracts, governmental fines, penalties or restrictions on conducting business, higher insurance rates, and damage to our reputation and customer relationships generally.
 Any of these circumstances or events could increase our costs or lower our revenues, which could result in reduction in the market price of our shares of common stock.
+For example, one of our vessels, M/V Eleni P, was involved in a piracy incident in 2010 and it took us nine months to secure its release.
 The involvement of our vessels in an environmental disaster may harm our reputation as a safe and reliable vessel owner and operator.